Banksy's Mild Mild West on Stokes Croft, Bristol

 Banksy is now a world-famous artist, whose work has sold for hundreds of thousands of pounds.
 But once, he was just another kid on the streets of Bristol with a can of spray paint in his hands.
 As a result, some of his earliest work is hidden around the city, and spotting it is an absolute must for fans of his work.

 Born in Bristol in 1974, Banksy was involved in the wave of street art that took Bristol by storm in the 1980s.
 Throughout the following decades, his work has cropped up in London, LA and New York, and of course, in his home town of Bristol.
-In 2009, he held a spectacular homecoming, when under complete confidentiality, he overtook Bristol Museum and Art Gallery for an exhibition that saw crowds queueing for hours on end for a glimpse of his work.
-Then in 2015, he came back to the West Country for his internationally succesful Dismaland exhibition in nearby Weston-super-Mare.
+In 2009, Banksy held a spectacular homecoming, when under complete confidentiality, he overtook Bristol Museum and Art Gallery for an exhibition that saw crowds queueing for hours on end for a glimpse of his work.
+Then in 2015, Banksy came back to the West Country for his internationally successful Dismaland exhibition in nearby Weston-super-Mare.

-There have been lots of Banksy's work appear in the city in the past, but sadly many of these are no longer here to view, including Click Clack Boom, Graffiti Sniper and Mobile Lovers.
+There have been lots of Banksy's work appear in the city in the past, but sadly many of these are no longer here to view, including Click Clack Boom, Mobile Lovers and, most recently, Aachoo!!.

 Download the Banksy Bristol Trail by Cactus Apps